 Besides these five main offerings in the Old Testament, there were also additional offerings given during these events

 - New moon

 - Feast of Unleavened Bread – 7 Offerings, 7 days Total

 - Feast of Tabernacles – 7 Offerings, 7 days Total

 - The Last Great Day

-Even though the Peace offering is not obligation to us anymore, it was never stopped in the New Testament.
-If we are basing church practices on Old Testament exemptions, can someone explain why why we are required to offer a tithe and not required to offer anything else?
-Of all the focus on stewardship in the bible, does our selective make sense?
+Even though the Peace offering is not an obligation to us anymore, it was never stopped in the New Testament.
+If we are basing church practices on Old Testament exemptions, can someone explain why we are required to offer a tithe and not required to offer anything else?
+Of all the focus on stewardship in the bible, does our selection make sense?